Drug-Free Schools and Communities Act (DFSCA)

 Health Risks

 Specific serious health risks are associated with the use of alcohol and illicit drugs.
 Some of the major risks are listed below.
 For more information contact the RISE Center by calling 940-565-3177 or visiting Chestnut Hall 301.
-You can also contact the Meadows Center for Health Resources by calling 940-565-2787 or visiting Chestnut 301.
+You can also contact the Office of Health Promotion by calling 940-565-2787 or visiting Chestnut 301.

 Alcohol and Other Depressants (barbiturates, benzodiazepines, sedatives, and tranquilizers)